-- · A Stadium stays in play when you play it. - •Only one Stadium can be in play at a time-if a new one comes into play, discard the old one and end its effects. - You can't play a Stadium card if a Stadium with the same name is already in play. - · You can play only one Stadium card each turn.
+- A Stadium card stays in play when you play it. - Only one Stadium card can be in play at a time-if a new one comes into play, discard the old one and end its effects. - You can't play a Stadium card if a card with the same name is already in play. - You can play only one Stadium card each turn.

-E) Retreat your Active Pokémon (once per turn)
+Retreat your Active Pokémon (once per turn).